cognitedata/cognite-sdk-js/guides/auth-wrapper.md

 ​
 ### credentials method
 ​
-API keys use the same API in the SDK, using `credentials` you will need to set the following object to handle headers appropriately.
+The credentials method is an alternative way to get authenticated in the SDK.
+It's the recomended way to go if you don't need to implement specific logics for obtaining the token.
+To use API `credentials` you will need to set the credentials method property to 'api' so the SDK can set the headers properly.
 ​
 ```js
 const client = new CogniteClient({